fbpx

 Opiates vs Opioids: What's the Difference?

+While opiates and opioids have similar compounds and effects, some key differences are important to note.
+Both are used in many medical treatments and anesthesia.
 Opiates are derived from a plant source, whether it’s poppy fibers or poppy sap.
 Opiates are the main chemical ingredients in heroin, codeine, morphine, and opium.

-Prescription Opioids & Illicit Use
+Prescription Analgesics Turn into Illicit Use

 The most common way that people become addicted to opioids is through prescription use.
-Prescription painkillers such as hydrocodone, oxycodone, methadone, and fentanyl are given to patients suffering from chronic pain, and over time these patients rely on the opioids to feel normal.
+Prescription painkillers such as Percocet, oxycodone, tramadol, and fentanyl are given to patients suffering from chronic pain, and over time these patients rely on the opioids to feel normal.
+However, the longer someone uses an opioid, the more of a tolerance they’ll build.
+Once you’ve developed a tolerance, it takes increasingly higher doses to reduce their pain.
+This often drives people to opioid use disorder (OUD).

 Once someone can no longer receive a painkiller prescription, they tend to look for illegal ways to experience the same high they felt while on prescription medication.
 Opioids such as heroin and illegally-obtained pills are the illicit drugs of choice for many people with opiate substance abuse.

-Signs and Symptoms of Opioid Abuse
+Signs of Opioid Use Disorder (OUD)

-• Experiencing cravings
+• Strong cravings

 • Excessive sweating

-• Withdrawal symptoms when not using
+• Dope-sick when not using

-• Gastrointestinal discomfort
+• Gastrointestinal distress

 • Nausea

-• Slowed or shallow breathing
+• Shallow breathing

 • Slurred speech